bredelings/BAli-Phy/TODO/ImproveAnalysis.md

 3. **Interactive reporting:** JSON result format followed by a static interactive application.
 4. **Domain expansion:** deeper alignment/indel analyses, posterior predictive checks, and robust support for other phylogenetic programs.

 The architectural work should enable the others, but the scientific and interface tracks can then proceed independently.
 The goal should not be framed as “replace the script with ArviZ” or “turn it into ShinyStan.”
-A better goal is to reuse their mature ideas and implementations for scalar posterior analysis while retaining `bp-summarize` as an integrated, phylogenetics-aware report system.
+A better goal is to reuse their mature ideas and implementations for scalar posterior analysis while retaining `bpy-summarize` as an integrated, phylogenetics-aware report system.